puppetlabs/puppetserver/documentation/restarting.markdown

 ### Changes applied after a HUP signal or full Server restart

 * Changes to Puppet Server [configuration files](./configuration.html) in its `conf.d` directory.
+* Changes to the CA CRL file.
+For example, a `puppet cert clean`

 ### Changes that require a full Server restart